-In historical writing and analysis, PRESENTISM is the introduction of present-day ideas and perspectives into depictions or interpretations of the past.
-I believe presentism is a form of cultural bias, and it creates a distorted understanding of the subject matter.
+In historical writing and analysis, PRESENTISM introduces present-day ideas and perspectives into depictions or interpretations of the past.
+Presentism is a form of cultural bias creating a distorted understanding of the subject matter.
 Reading modern notions of morality into the past is committing the error of presentism.
-I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present articles that are fact-based and well researched, without interjecting any of my personal opinions.
+I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present fact-based and well-researched articles.

-Michelle LaVaughn Robinson was born on January 17, 1964, in Chicago, Illinois, to parents Fraser and Marian Robinson.
+Michelle LaVaughn Robinson was born in Chicago, Illinois, on January 17, 1964, to parents Fraser and Marian Robinson.

 ![]() |